-Fukuro and Eddie Owul, a pair of siblings, travel through space to deliver intergalactic home-cooked dishes in spirit of their late mother, whose wish is to spread delicious food across the cosmos.
+Fukuro and Eddie Owul, a pair of siblings, travel through space to deliver intergalactic home-cooked dishes in spirit of their late mother, whose wish was to spread delicious food across the cosmos.

-The duo befriends numerous aliens and residents of Calpucca along the way, some who hold mysterious pasts of their own.
-Calpucca itself holds many mysteries, being once at a war with aliens from another planet they call "starlings".
+The duo befriends numerous aliens and residents of Calpucca along the way, some of whom hold mysterious pasts of their own.
+Calpucca itself holds many secrets, having once been at war with aliens from another planet that they call "starlings".

 - And Now for Someone Completely Different: A totem can be interacted with to switch between Fukuro or Eddie.
 Fukuro can understand what sprites are saying, while Eddie can lift objects and doubles the amount of money you gain while walking.
 Some of the dialogue also changes depending on who is leading.